 Acorn Squash is Economical

-Right now, acorn squash is about $1.29/pound in stores here in New England, but I’ve seen the price go down to 98 cents/pound in the summer.
-And that isn’t for the organically grown squash.
+As I write this, acorn squash is about $1.29/pound in stores here in New England, but I’ve seen the price go down to 98 cents/pound in the summer.
+But that isn’t for organically grown squash.

 Grow your own for the best deal in town!

 The most economical way to get your squash is to grow your own.
 I grew 19 pounds of squash one year – from just 9 plants!
 So the garden produced $24.51 in squash from less than 50 cents worth of seeds.
 Now that’s what I call a deal!

 Harvesting & Storing Acorn Squash